Teaching and Learning Innovation (TLI)

 • Center for Teaching and Learning Innovation (CTLI)

 The CTLI provides academic technology and instructional design support to all faculty at »Æ¹ÏÊÓƵ.
-Offering 1-1 and group professional development opportunities on how the use of Moodle can support teaching and learning and student success across »Æ¹ÏÊÓƵ's modalities, and in how technology can advance instruction and course structure, the CTLI welcomes faculty curiosity and innovation.
+Offering 1-1 and group professional development opportunities on how the use of Moodle, we support teaching and learning and student success across »Æ¹ÏÊÓƵ's modalities, and in how technology can advance instruction and course structure.
+The CTLI welcomes faculty curiosity and innovation.
 For more information, reach out to Matt Martin, Coordinator of Instructional Technology and Design and Lori DuBois, LMS Administrator.

 • Writing Across the Curriculum